 Enrollment and Credits: LL.M. externs will be enrolled in the LL.M.
 Externship Fieldwork course and will receive one academic credit for the fieldwork performed.
 Please note that students who do not hold a J.D. degree from a law school in the U.S. may not count credits earned in the LL.M.
 Externship Fieldwork course toward the 24-credit minimum required for graduation.
 However, students who are admitted to the New York bar or who do not intend to seek admission to the New York bar may seek to have this credit counted toward their graduation requirements by submitting a Waiver Request available at law.fordham.edu/llmforms.
 As long as the externship is related to your LL.M. program area of specialization, the credit earned in the LL.M.
 Externship Fieldwork can be counted toward the Specialization Distribution Course requirement for your program (if applicable).

 A student may not enroll in more than one externship in a single semester.
 A student may, if he or she wishes, do a second (or more) externship in a subsequent semester; however, credits earned for subsequent externships will not count toward the 24 credit minimum required for graduation.
 Students who are completing a second (or more) externship enroll in the LL.M.
-Externship Fieldwork for that semester, but do not retake the Law Practice Seminar for LL.M.
-Students (discussed below).
+Externship Fieldwork for that semester, but do not retake the related seminar course (discussed below).

 Related Classroom Work: In addition to the LL.M.
-Externship Fieldwork course, LL.M. externs are required to enroll in the one-credit Law Practice Seminar for LL.M.
-Students.
-This course explores various topics related to law practice, including goal-setting, supervision, legal research, ethical issues in practice, professionalism and, through student presentations, a variety of issues raised in individual fieldwork settings.
-Credits earned in the Law Practice Seminar for LL.M.
-Students will count toward the 24-credit minimum required for graduation, but will not count toward the Specialization Distribution Course requirement.
+Externship Fieldwork course, LL.M. externs are required to enroll in a one-credit seminar course.
+This course will explore various topics related to law practice, including goal-setting, supervision, legal research, ethical issues in practice, professionalism and, through student presentations, a variety of issues raised in individual fieldwork settings.
+Credits earned in the seminar will count toward the 24-credit minimum required for graduation, but will not count toward the Specialization Distribution Course requirement.

 Externship Assignments: Students should be assigned a variety of meaningful lawyering tasks in their externships.
-Such tasks might include the following: legal research, drafting of legal documents, fact investigation, due diligence, interviewing and counseling clients, and negotiating.
-LL.M. externs should not, as a general rule, be asked to perform clerical duties such as photocopying, phone coverage, or other non-lawyering tasks.
+Such tasks might include the following: legal research, drafting of legal documents, fact investigation, internal audits or investigations, due diligence, interviewing and counseling clients, and negotiating.
+LL.M. externs should not, as a general rule, be asked to perform clerical duties such as photocopying, phone coverage, or other non-lawyering, non-compliance tasks.

-Supervision at the Host Institution: The Host Institution is required to assign each LL.M. extern a Supervising Attorney.
-The Supervising Attorney should be the primary point of contact for students regarding orientation to the office, assignments, and any other issues that arise.
-The Supervising Attorney will also be the main point of contact for the LL.M.
+Supervision at the Host Institution: The Host Institution is required to assign each LL.M. extern a Placement Supervisor.
+The Placement Supervisor should be the primary point of contact for students regarding orientation to the office, assignments, and any other issues that arise.
+The Placement Supervisor will also be the main point of contact for the LL.M.
 Externship Program regarding the students’ placement.

-On-Site Work Required: Externship work must be performed on site at the office of the Host Institution or offsite alongside one or more attorneys from the organization (as in the case of client meetings, court appearances, etc.).
+On-Site Work Required: Externship work must be performed on site at the office of the Host Institution or offsite alongside one or more attorneys or compliance professionals from the organization (as in the case of meetings, court appearances, etc.).
 Work done remotely will not be eligible for externship credit.

 Payment: LL.M. externs may not be paid for their work.
 They may, however, be reimbursed for out-of-pocket expenses, including travel to and from the office.